necolas/newsriver-ui/README.md

 ### v.0.5.0 : 9 March 2011

 #### General
+* Automatically checks for updates to the feed.
 * Added a favicon and apple-touch-icon.
 * Added _json-example.js; only used for localhost debugging.
 * Switched to Google CDN jQuery (with local fallback).